Evaluating Taoism and Zen

 Weakness of both Taoism and Zen – While neither is Path is apocalyptic, each mostly holds that history and the future are cyclical (yin and yang).
 The Practice of Continuing Creation, on the other hand, more optimistically maintains that the past has been, and the future will be, progressive over the long run.
 Even in the most difficult arena of social evolution, Dr. Martin Luther King, Jr. once reminded us that “The arc of the moral universe is long, but it bends toward justice.”

 Life is difficult, and if Taoism or Zen works for you, we have no desire to turn you away from it.
-But if you seek a different path, or if you have questions, consider The Practice of Continuing Creation.
+But if you seek a different path, or if you have questions, consider our Practice of Nature’s Continuing Creation.

 - Alan W. Watts, The Way of Zen, 1957, Vintage Books, Random House, pp 4-5.
 See also Ray Grigg, The Tao of Zen, 1994, Alva Press, p.
 3.